notnavindu/kotaa/README.md

 ![Product Name Screen Shot][product-screenshot]

+⚠ DISCLAIMER: Documentation is still a work in progress

 Kotaa is a simple, personal, self-hostable URL shortner that can be deployed to the Vercel Edge network.
 TODO: